ookamicodes/securityapi-documentation/docs.md

 - 🟨: The URL is unsecure (http) or is a URL Shrink.

+- 🟥 + 💳: The URL is a scamming Website.

+- 🟥 + 🦠: The URL is a malware/virus Website.

+- 🟨 + 🔓: The URL doesnt have a secure connection.

 - If there is no longer any visible reaction, it means that the URL is not a threat.

 **Registered**